komuw/yuyuid/README.md

 * pet project to help me learn golang
 2. Is it done yet?
 * No
-* Only uuid versions 4 and 5 are implemented. uuid version 3 will be implemented soon but I don't think I'll ever implement version 1
+* Only uuid versions 3, 4 and 5 are implemented.
+I don't think I'll ever implement uuid version 1